At a Glance

 You will be entitled to 29 days’ annual leave, rising to 34 days after five years.
 You will also receive eight days’ Bank Holiday entitlement.

-The Vehicle Technician role involves day-to-day servicing, predictive and preventative maintenance, and repairs to vehicles, plant, and equipment to keep them safe and operational.
-The successful candidate will be capable of diagnosing faults in mechanical and electrical systems and determining effective repair methods.
+Responsibilities: The Vehicle Technician role is responsible for day-to-day servicing, predictive and preventative maintenance and repairs to our vehicles, plant and equipment to ensure these remain safe and operational.
+Maintaining a safe and clean work station, the successful candidate will possess the competence to diagnose faults in mechanical and electrical systems, to determine the effective repair methods required.

 #J-18808-Ljbffr